liaison/toll-parking/README.md

 $api> java -jar target/api-0.0.1.jar
 ```

-Also, one could download the prebuilt fat jar directly from the [Github Packages](https://github.com/liaison?tab=packages&repo_name=toll-parking) repository, instead of compiling it locally.
+As an alternative, one could download the prebuilt fat jar directly from the [Github Packages](https://github.com/liaison?tab=packages&repo_name=toll-parking) repository, instead of compiling it locally.

 ### API Access